eleijonmarck/eleijonmarck/README.md

 #### Sponsor:

-Not now, as I am not providing value yet! :D
+Not as of now, as I am not providing enough value yet! :D (according to myself ofc)

 - ⚡ Fun fact: I like to eat ice 🥶